drts01/presentation--ci-cd-101/slides/039-demo.md

 ```

 <aside class="notes">
+We need to tell the local repo how to find the remote repo.

 * remote add origin - sets origin as an alias for remote repo
 * push - updates remote repo
   * --set-upsteam - links alias origin to master branch
-* branch - a set of files on a particular development path
+* branch - a set of files on a particular development path<br/>
+  by default git starts with a master branch.

 </aside>
 </section>